Granny's Hideaway

 What to Bring

-For ORV trips: helmet (required), eye protection, layers for variable weather, a basic tool kit, and a trail map downloaded offline.
+For ORV trips: eye protection, layers for variable weather, a basic tool kit, and a trail map downloaded offline.
 Cell service can be spotty in deep woods.
+Helmets are recommended but not required for riders 16 and older in Michigan.

-For snowmobiling: full snow gear (bib, jacket, boots, gloves), helmet with a heated visor if possible, a balaclava, and hand warmers as backup.
+For snowmobiling: full snow gear (bib, jacket, boots, gloves), helmet (required by Michigan law), a heated visor is highly recommended, a balaclava, and hand warmers as backup.
 Fuel up before hitting the trails — remote trail areas don't always have nearby stations.

 Whether it's summer dust or winter powder, the trails near Granny's Hideaway deliver the kind of access that makes the whole trip.